George Bernard Shaw: 1930s

 During the decade Shaw travelled widely and frequently.
 Most of his journeys were with Charlotte; she enjoyed voyages on ocean liners, and he found peace to write during the long spells at sea.
 Shaw met an enthusiastic welcome in South Africa in 1932, despite his strong remarks about the racial divisions of the country.
 In December 1932 the couple embarked on a round-the-world cruise.
 In March 1933 they arrived at San Francisco, to begin Shaw's first visit to the US.
 He had earlier refused to go to "that awful country, that uncivilized place", "unfit to govern itself ... illiberal, superstitious, crude, violent, anarchic and arbitrary".
 He visited Hollywood, with which he was unimpressed, and New York, where he lectured to a capacity audience in the Metropolitan Opera House.
 Harried by the intrusive attentions of the press, Shaw was glad when his ship sailed from New York harbour.
 New Zealand, which he and Charlotte visited the following year, struck him as "the best country I've been in"; he urged its people to be more confident and loosen their dependence on trade with Britain.
 He used the weeks at sea to complete two plays—The Simpleton of the Unexpected Isles and The Six of Calais—and begin work on a third, The Millionairess.

 Despite his contempt for Hollywood and its aesthetic values, Shaw was enthusiastic about cinema, and in the middle of the decade wrote screenplays for prospective film versions of Pygmalion and Saint Joan.
 The latter was never made, but Shaw entrusted the rights to the former to the unknown Gabriel Pascal, who produced it at Pinewood Studios in 1938.
-Shaw was determined that Hollywood should have nothing to do with the film, but was powerless to prevent it from winning one Academy Award ("Oscar"); he described his award for "best-written screenplay" as an insult, coming from such a source.
+Shaw was determined that Hollywood should have nothing to do with the film, but was powerless to keep it from winning one Academy Award ("Oscar"); he described his award for "best-written screenplay" as an insult, coming from such a source.
 He became the first person to have been awarded both a Nobel Prize and an Oscar.
 In a 1993 study of the Oscars, Anthony Holden observes that Pygmalion was soon spoken of as having "lifted movie-making from illiteracy to literacy".

 Shaw's final plays of the 1930s were Cymbeline Refinished (1936), Geneva (1936) and In Good King Charles's Golden Days (1939).
 The first, a fantasy reworking of Shakespeare, made little impression, but the second, a satire on European dictators, attracted more notice, much of it unfavourable.
 In particular, Shaw's parody of Hitler as "Herr Battler" was considered mild, almost sympathetic.
 The third play, an historical conversation piece first seen at Malvern, ran briefly in London in May 1940.
 James Agate commented that the play contained nothing to which even the most conservative audiences could take exception, and though it was long and lacking in dramatic action only "witless and idle" theatregoers would object.
 After their first runs none of the three plays were seen again in the West End during Shaw's lifetime.